 This situation probably happens on your Windows computer due to its special credential mechanism.
-Once you successfully access the USB disk, the connection will be temporarily recorded and you will be refused to access the USB disk with another account.
+Once you successfully access the USB disk, the connection will be temporarily recorded and the USB disk will refuse your access with another account.

 You can follow either method below to solve this problem: